 The low-area coprocessor has been coded in VHDL and simulated using Modelsim.
 As the core depicted in Section 7.4.1, the coprocessor has been synthesized using ST technology at 130 nm.
-The coprocessor can run up to 666.7 MHz requiring 6.5 kgate.
-If the core is synthesized for a clock frequency limited to 200MHz, the area requirement is reduced to 5 kgate.
+The coprocessor can run up to 666.7 MHz requiring 6.5 kgate, guaranteeing a throughput of 132 Mbit/s.
+If the core is synthesized for a clock frequency limited to 200MHz, the area requirement is reduced to 5 kgate and the corresponding throughput is of 39 Mbit/s.
 In both cases the amount of area needed for the registers is about 1 kgate.
-In the case of FPGA, the estimations are reported in table 7.7.
+In the case of FPGA, the estimations are reported in table 7.9.